satakshi1001/grafana-dashboards/README.md

 # Grafana dashboards
-This repository showcases custom Grafana dashboards for monitoring and visualizing key metrics in various areas.
+This repository illustrates customized Grafana dashboards that are used for monitoring and visualizing key metrics in various areas.

 Those are also published on [grafana.com](https://grafana.com/dashboards)